nigelhaim/Notes_3rdYr_1stSem/Software Engineering I.md

 - Beware of adding causes which are actually solutions
 - A **Cause and Effect Matrix** could be used to prioritize the causes of the problem
 - Prioritizing and selectin the key causes will minimizes the need for more statistical evaluation of inputs that are unlikely to have an impact on the output.

+2023-11-09

+## Project Methodologies
+- **What is methodology**
+	- Anyone who like to deploy products or services
+	- Multi-step approach to systems development
+	- Influences the quality of the Final product
+	- Comprehensive
+		- All the components of methodology are considered as comprehensive
+		- All was discussed
+	- Consistent method with the organizations management style

+##### History of Methodology
+- Computer-based info systems begin in the 1950's
+- 1980's introduced microcomputers
+	- CASE tools development
+		- Computer Aided Software Engineering tools development
+		- System developers wen from builders to integrations.
+- 1990's brought systems integration
+	- Visual programming environments
+- Present day Info Systems
+	- Internet, Intranet, and Extranents

+#### Waterfall Methodology
+- Overview
+	- Introduced by W.W.
+Royce in 1970
+	- It was later redesigned using a more
+- Phases
+	- Requirements - data gathering
+		- Collected and set in stone
+	- Design - A blueprint is made for the programmers using the previously collected requirements
+	- Implementation - system components are designed by coders and integrated together
+	- Testing - Integration the system is tested and bugs are removed
+	- Installation & Maintenance - The final installation of the system is done at this phase.
+Users are trained and the system is maintained by the system designers

+## Systems Development Life Cycle (SDLC)
+- Implementation
+	- System and Written specs turned over to programmers
+	- Implementation process
+		- Coding, Testing, Installation
+- Maintenance
+	- Systems are in operation
+	- Specific problems or changes are made
+### Rapid Application Development (RAD)
+**Overview**
+- Methodology used to decrease time in development process
+	- Efficient and Cheaper
+-